clwi/CWPack/QUICK-START.md

 ### Large Data

 The STR/BIN/EXT items may hold a large payload, e.g. the bible or a movie.
 It's not practical to pack all this as a single operation, keeping all data in memory simultaneously.
 But it is possible to split the packing operation and first pack the item header and then the payload in portions.
-Another advantage is that for file_contexts, the data is written direct to the file descriptor and isn't using the context buffer.
+Another advantage is that for file_contexts, the payload is written direct to the file descriptor and isn't using the contexts internal buffer.
 Here is a subroutine example that packs a disk file to a pack context.

 ```c
 void cwpack_disk_file (cw_pack_context* ctx, const char* fileName) {